 Supporting Patient Rehabilitation

-Shepherd Center is a 152-bed, state-of -the-art rehabilitation facility specializing in patients with catastrophic injuries.
-Our Shepherd Center Patient Support supplies new clothing (long and short sleeved T-shirts as well as tear-a-way pants) appropriate for physical therapy to aid patients in their rehabilitation.
+Shepherd Center is a 152-bed, state-of-the-art rehabilitation facility specializing in patients with catastrophic injuries.
+Our Shepherd Center Patient Support supplies new clothing (long and short sleeved T-shirts as well as pants) appropriate for physical therapy to aid patients in their rehabilitation.
 Assistance League of Atlanta also helps patients, many of whom are far from home, celebrate birthdays with a gift of a lightweight backpack that can be used to hold supplies when on outings.
 The program also works with Case Management to cover the cost of a piece of durable medical equipment that a patient needs but which their insurance does not cover.
-Since forming this program Assistance League of Atlanta helps support approximately 280+ patients a year.
+During the 2022 – 2023 fiscal year Assistance League of Atlanta supported 540 patients.